wyos-zach/wyos/README.md

 ## WYOS (Write Your Own Story)

-A subscription-based personal development platform built with Next.js 15, focusing on authentic guidance through curated knowledge and resources.
+A subscription-based membership platform for personal and professional development built with Next.js 15, focusing on authentic guidance through curated knowledge and resources.

 ## **Tech Stack**